kingazaan/picture-website/README.md

 Finally, the examples page shoowsk some examples of what the outcomes for each file moight be.

 Any question let me know!

+## Credit

+The code I used for Recolor: https://github.com/richzhang/colorization
+Author: Richard
+The code I used for Glitch: https://github.com/TotallyNotChase/glitch-this
+Author: Not Chase